Pro Football Hall of Fame: Voting procedure

 To be eligible for the nominating process, a player or coach must have been retired for at least five years; any other contributor such as a team owner or executive can be voted in at any time.

 Fans may nominate any player, coach or contributor by simply writing via letter or email to the Pro Football Hall of Fame.
-The Selection Committee is then polled three times by mail (once in March, once in September, and once in October) to eventually narrow the list to 25 semifinalists.
+The Selection Committee is then polled three times by mail (once in March, once in September, and once in October) to eventually narrow the list to 25 semi-finalists.
 In November, the committee then selects 15 finalists by mail balloting.

 A Seniors and Contributors Committee, subcommittees of the overall Selection Committee, nominate Seniors (those players who completed their careers more than 25 years ago) and Contributors (individuals who made contributions to the game in areas other than playing or coaching).
 The Seniors Committee and Contributors Committee add one or two finalist(s) on alternating years, which makes a final ballot of 18 finalists under consideration by the full committee each year.
 Committee members are instructed to only consider a candidate's professional football contributions and to disregard all other factors.

 The Selection Committee then meets on "Selection Saturday", the day before each Super Bowl game to elect a new class.
-To be elected, a finalist must receive at least 80% support from the Board.
-At least four, but no more than eight, candidates are elected annually.
+To be elected, a finalist must receive at least 80% support from the committee.
+At least four, but no more than nine, candidates are elected annually.

 2020 Centennial Slate

 In 2020, a special Blue-Ribbon Panel selected an additional 15 new members, known as the Centennial Slate, to be inducted into the Hall of Fame to celebrate the 100th anniversary of the NFL.
 Among these 15 members, ten would be seniors.
-On January 11, during the weekend of the NFL divisional playoffs, Hall of Fame president David Baker went on the set of The NFL Today to personally tell Bill Cowher, who was working as an analyst on that pregame show, that he was selected as one of the members of the Centennial Slate.
+On January 11, during the weekend of the NFL divisional playoffs, Hall of Fame president David Baker went on the set of The NFL Today to personally tell coach Bill Cowher, who was working as an analyst on that pregame show, that he was selected as one of the members of the Centennial Slate.

-One day later, Baker went on the set of Fox NFL Sunday to inform Jimmy Johnson, working as an analyst on Fox's studio show, that he was also selected.
+One day later, Baker went on the set of Fox NFL Sunday to inform coach Jimmy Johnson, working as an analyst on Fox's studio show, that he was also selected.
 The rest of the Centennial Slate members were revealed on January 15.

-The remaining 13 members of the Centennial Slate elected to the Hall of Fame in 2020 are: Jim Covert, Winston Hill, Harold Carmichael, Duke Slater, Ed Sprinkle, Steve Sabol, Alex Karras, Bobby Dillon, Donnie Shell, George Young, Cliff Harris, Mac Speedie, and former NFL Commissioner Paul Tagliabue.
+The remaining 13 members of the Centennial Slate elected to the Hall of Fame in 2020 were: wide receiver Harold Carmichael, offensive tackle Jim Covert, free safety Bobby Dillon, free safety Cliff Harris, offensive tackle Winston Hill, defensive tackle Alex Karras, strong safety Donnie Shell, tackle Duke Slater, end Mac Speedie and defensive end Ed Sprinkle, alongside contributors, president and co-founder of NFL Films Steve Sabol, general manager George Young and former NFL commissioner Paul Tagliabue.

-They were enshrined in 2021 due to COVID-19, but are still considered part of the Centennial Class of 2020.
+They were enshrined in 2021 due to COVID-19 pandemic, but are still considered part of the Centennial Class of 2020.